matter-labs/foundry-zksync/README.md

 ### 'Could not get solc: Unknown version provided', 'checksum not found'

-These errors might show up on the Mac with ARM chip (M1, M2) - due to the fact that most recent solc compilers are not auto-downloaded there.
+These errors might show up on the Mac with ARM chip (M1, M2) due to the fact that most recent solc compilers are not auto-downloaded there.

 There are 2 workarounds:

- - use the older compiler - by adding `--use 0.8.17` flag to your zk-build command
+ - Use an older compiler by adding `--use 0.8.19` flag to the `zk-build` command.
- - download the compiler manually - and then use `--offline` mode (you can download the compiler into ~/.svm/VERSION/solc-VERSION -- for example ~/.svm/0.8.20/solc-0.8.20 )
+ - Download the compiler manually and then use the `--offline` mode.
+(Download the compiler into ~/.svm/VERSION/solc-VERSION -- for example ~/.svm/0.8.20/solc-0.8.20).

-You can get the lastest compiler version for MacOs AARCH here: https://github.com/ethers-rs/solc-builds/tree/master/macosx/aarch64
+You can get the latest compiler version for MacOs AARCH here: https://github.com/ethers-rs/solc-builds/tree/master/macosx/aarch64

-You might have to remove the `zkout` directory (that holds the compilation artifacts) - and in some rare scenarios also cleanup the installed solc versions (by removing `~/.svm/` directory)
+You might have to remove the `zkout` directory (that holds the compilation artifacts) and in some rare scenarios also cleanup the installed solc versions (by removing `~/.svm/` directory)

 ### `solc` versions >0.8.19 are not supported, found 0.8.20